mrocklin/blog/_posts/work/2015-04-17-Profiling-Bag.md

   </tbody>
 </table>

-A modern laptop hard drive can theoertically read data from disk to memory at 800 MB/s.
+A modern laptop hard drive can theoretically read data from disk to memory at 800 MB/s.
 So we could burn through a 10GB dataset in fifteen seconds on our laptop.
 Workstations with RAID arrays can do a couple GB/s.
 In practice I get around 500 MB/s on my personal laptop.